Toronto 2121 -- Democratically-Decided Eco-Tax Budgets

 Of course, the untidy business of party politics, election campaigns, and an overrated thing called “leadership” usually messes up the way people vote in national elections, but at a city government level, in the forum of participatory budgeting, the policies rather than the personalities or the parties come to the fore.

-In 2121, there are also two technological shifts that emerge from Toronto’s annual budgeting session:
+In the late 21st century, there are also two technological shifts that emerge from Toronto’s annual budgeting session:

-(1) biogas energy plants (along with a variety of carbon capture technologies, both organic and machine-based) are used.
+(1) biogas energy plants are used -- along with a variety of carbon capture technologies, both organic and machine-based.
 This means Toronto's solid and gaseous wastes do not end up in landfills or in the atmosphere but are instead recycled to make energy and new materials, and:

 (2) products that are not eco-friendly are subjected to much higher tax rates.